CWWhitney/Limpopo_model/limpopo_decision_function.md

-Modeling the contribution of eflows to sustainable agriculture, food security and livelihoods in South Africa’s Limpopo basin
+Modeling the contribution of e-flows to sustainable agriculture, food security and livelihoods in South Africa’s Limpopo basin
 ================
 Eike Luedeling, Cory Whitney

-We generate a holistic model to simulate the contribution of eflows to sustainable agriculture, food security and livelihoods.
+We generate a holistic model to simulate the contribution of e-flows to sustainable agriculture, food security and livelihoods.
 Spatially, we do this for only a small portion of the basin as a test-case.
 We apply holistic modeling approaches to generate conceptual impact pathways and quantitative models to forecast decision outcomes (see Do, Luedeling, and Whitney 2020; Lanzanova et al. 2019; Cory Whitney et al. 2018).
-This includes collaborative model development (C. Whitney, Shepherd, and Luedeling 2018) to assess farming futures given eflow forecasts under different management options.
+This includes collaborative model development (C. Whitney, Shepherd, and Luedeling 2018) to assess farming futures given e-flow forecasts under different management options.
 To build these simulations we use functions from the `decisionSupport` (Luedeling et al. 2021), `dplyr` (Wickham, François, et al. 2022), `nasapower` (Sparks 2022), `patchwork`